CarInsurance.com Insights

 Texting while driving significantly increases the risk of a crash, so insurance companies treat it as a serious violation.
 A citation for this behavior signals risky driving habits to insurers and thus can lead to higher insurance premiums.
+Learn the reasons behind these rate hikes, how insurers assess risk and what drivers can do to avoid a texting ticket.

 A texting while driving ticket raises your car insurance rates because it signals to your insurance company that you’re taking risks behind the wheel.
 Insurance companies look at your driving record to determine how likely you are to get into an accident.
 So, if you’re caught texting while driving, it tells them you might not be paying full attention on the road, and distracted driving is one of the top causes of crashes.